weijielyu/CS588_Final_Project/README.md

 This directory contains scripts for the final project of course *UIUC CS-588 Autonomous Vehicle System Engineering*

-In this project, we used simply Canny edge-detection, Hough line detection and DBSCAN .etc algorithms, successfully accomplished lane boundaries detection and lane following task in Highbay Backlot.
-Especially, our algorithm have significantly better performance than nowadays state-of-art CNN approaches on the sharp curved lanes.
+In this project, we used simply canny edge-detection, hough line detection and DBSCAN .etc algorithms, successfully accomplished lane boundaries detection and lane following task in highbay backlot.
+Especially, our algorithm has significantly better performance than nowadays state-of-art CNN approaches on the sharp curved lanes.

 ## Dependency